radiomodem/broadcast/README.md

 ## Deployment

-The easiest way to deploy the setup to the production server at https://broadcast.radiomodem.dk is by first added the server to [Docker Machine]:
+The easiest way to deploy the setup to the production server at https://broadcast.radiomodem.dk is by first adding the server to [Docker Machine]:

 ```sh
 $ docker-machine create -d generic \